Autism Spectrum Disorder (ASD)

 - Download PDF document

-- ASD prevalence estimates vary by state.
+- ASD prevalence estimates and median age of identification vary widely across sites and states.
 The final numbers only represent averages from across the states included in the ADDM Network.
 These data may not be interpreted as applying to the overall U.S. prevalence rate for ASD.

 - The data were collected only for 8-year-olds.
 These data may not be extrapolated and applied for other age cohorts.